lazyDev0811/client-baansao/blog/2018-11-10-win-a-romantic-dinner.md

 ---
-title: Win a romantic seafood dinner
+title: Win a Sunset Dinner for Two
 date: 2019-08-10 20:08:08 -0700
-slug: romantic-dinner-for-two-sweepstakes
+slug: sunset-dinner-for-two-sweepstakes
 image: /images/romantic-dinner.jpg
 imageId: romantic-dinner_otinsu
-caption: Win a Romantic Seafood Dinner for Two
+caption: Win a Sunset Dinner for Two
 summary: This is just for testing.
 Not a valid deal.
 price: Enter
 tags: ["contests", "deals", "dining"]